 The easiest is to use the automatic 'Arrange' feature within LightBurn.

-First select your design by clicking on it within the workspace.
+First select your design by highlighting it all within the workspace.

-Then select 'Arrange / Move to Page Centre' from the top menu.
+Then select 'Arrange / Move Selected Objects / Move to Page Centre' from the top menu.

 Method 2 - Manual